HC-Hwang/Eccentricity-of-wide-binaries/README.md

 # Eccentricities of wide binaries

-Here we provide the codes and the simulated data used in Hwang et al. (submitted).
+Here we provide the codes and the simulated data used in [Hwang et al. (submitted)](https://arxiv.org/abs/2111.01789).
 In this paper, we developed a Bayesian method to infer the eccentricity of wide binaries from the v-r angle, the angle between the separation vector and the relative velocity vector.
-A large fraction of the work requires simulating binaries using the module `binary_sampling`.
+A large fraction of the work is done by simulating binaries using the module `binary_sampling`.

 ## binary_sampling